How to Get Medical

 How Do I Get a Medical Marijuana Prescription For Depression?

-If you would like to get assessed for medical marijuana for depression, you can choose to have your appointment in one of our clinics or with Home Care, our convenient video call service.
+If you would like to get assessed for medical marijuana for depression, you can choose to have a virtual or clinic appointment – whichever feels right for you.
 The fastest way to get a clinic appointment is to have a physician complete a Physician Referral Form.
-If a physician referral is not attainable, a Self-Referral Form is available to patients over the age of 25.
-You can book a Home Care appointment immediately.
-Home Care appointments are conducted through a secure online video call and do not require any referral forms.
+If a physician referral is not attainable, a Self-Referral Form is available.
+You can book a Virtual Care appointment immediately.
+Virtual appointments are conducted through a secure online video call and do not require any referral forms.